Last Updated on October 6, 2022 by The Noms

 Outstanding In The Field wants to celebrate the relationship between farmer and chef and help diners see where the food comes from.
 An elegant long table with white tablecloth and full place setting out in the middle of the field is a pretty amazing setting, especially when you have a setting like we had out at Branched Oak Farm.

 The table was set in the middle of a cow pasture, tall grass, clover and wild flowers surrounding the table under the big Nebraska sky.
 Popcorn clouds peppered the blue sky, red tailed hawks and western meadowlarks soared above while butterflies and grasshoppers flitted around in the tall grass.

-Starting out with a cocktail and appetizer hour as we waited for everyone to arrive, we were treated to a shandy from Scriptown Brewing or a delicious French white win.
-There were also small appetizers like mortadella stuffed squash blossoms or chicken liver mousse on house made multigrain chips with microgreens.
+Starting out with a cocktail and appetizer hour as we waited for everyone to arrive, we were treated to a shandy from Scriptown Brewing or a delicious French white wine.
+There were also small appetizers like Mortadella stuffed squash blossoms or chicken liver mousse on house made multigrain chips with microgreens.

 What did we do at the Event?